1. Capacitance matrix extraction for a transmon qubit designed using Qiskit Metal

 adaptive = True

-# Set minimum and maximum characteristic lengths based on mesh type.
+# Set minimum and maximum characteristic lengths for the mesh elements.

 mesh_h_min = "150um"